totalspectrum/spin2cpp/docs/basic.md

 ### Comments

-Comments start with `rem` or a single quote character, and go to the end of line
+Comments start with `rem` or a single quote character, and go to the end of line.
+Note that you need a space or non-alphabetical character after the `rem`; the word `remark` does not start a comment.

 ### Integers